 - 1. Step ["]: The step size in arc-seconds between dithers; the default is 26 and is generally a good size.
 There is a 19" gap between the arrays so this will create an overlap. - 2.
-Pattern: see Figure 3.2 for example patterns. - a. dice5-30: A square-5 pattern rotated by 30 degrees E of N. The 30-degree angle is adjustable. - b. square9-30: A square-9 pattern rotated by 30 degrees E of N. The angle is adjustable.The angle allows for better filling of the chip gaps.
-If you are observing at a position angle of 30-degrees you may want to change this to 0-degrees to achieve the relative dither rotation. - c. random-N: A random pattern, starting at the current location and returning to the current location - d. poisson-N: A Poisson random, uniformly spaced dither pattern, it does not include the current location, but returns to it when finished.
+Pattern: see Figure 3.2 for example patterns. - a. rot-5: A rotated dice-5 pattern. - b. rot-9: A rotated dice-9 pattern. - c. square-5: A square-5 pattern. - d. square-9: A square-9 pattern. - e. random-N: A random pattern, starting at the current location and returning to the current location - f. poisson-N: A possion random, uniformly spaced dither pattern, it does not include the current location, but returns to it when finished.

-000 FourStar-Co ontrol
+00 FourStar-Control

 Exposure

-ExpTime 1 Gain FullV 5 000 ReadMi Vell 🗘 FilterCon ode Double •
+ExpTime 1.5 Gain FullWell 000 ReadMode D

-Loop-Sequence :e
+Loop-Sequence

 Go Loops 1 00 Run# 19

-Object AstroFish astro ÷
+Object As troFish astro ≑

 Comment

 Macro

 Execute File default Select

 Line Pause

-Create Dither Stare Abort
+Create Dit her Stare Abort

 Disk(s)

-98% n/a n/a
+111111111111111111985 6 n/a n/a

-- Box Geometry ["]: only applicable with the poisson method.
+- 3. Box Geometry ["]: only applicable with the poisson method.
 It defines the rectangular box dimensions that the random points should lay within. dX: box width of random distribution along the E-W direction dY: box width of random distribution along the N-S direction. - 4.
 Movement options: - Telescope only: Only moves the telescope, no guiding, or SH, usually used for sky-flat dither patterns and standard star patterns. - Telescope & Guiders: Select this if you want to use coordinated guider moves.
 This is used when guiding and running SH.
-There is a ~12s overhead while the guider moves and locks. - T&G no guider wait: Experimental, but good results so far.
+There is a \sim 12s overhead while the guider moves and locks. - T&G no guider wait: Experimental, but good results so far.
 Starts an exposure after the telescope moves, ~2s overhead. - 5.
 Pause After: Pause after a move before starting an exposure.
 Gives the user a chance to verify that the telescope has re-acquired the guide star and everything is okay.